AxonIQ/inspector-axon/README.md

   - Occurs every 2 seconds
 - Handler statistics
   - Message names and names of handling components
+  - Message payload, or ids, are not sent to AxonIQ servers
   - Statistics such as latency, throughput and error rates
   - Correlation between messages and different handlers
   - Occurs every 20 seconds